 Eckart Tolle and others are actually talking of bringing the mind to the present moment.
 Mind doesn’t come to the present moment without effort.
 It takes immense practice to train mind in this.
 Whenever one finds his mind wavering to the past or future, it should be brought back by constant nudging or may be effort.
 It doesn’t mean that mind should never be allowed to wander.
 There are some moments when allowing mind to wander brings relief.
 The problem is that minds of most people doesn’t come to the present even for a few moments.

 There is a blessing for most of us that our mind at least concentrates on work when there is some at hand.
-Though there have been cases of people, who are not able to concentrate their minds to work at hand to the slightest degree.
+Though there have been cases of people, who cannot concentrate their minds to work at hand to the slightest degree.

 Be happy and live life to the fullest.